temporalio/samples-go/README.md

 - [**Update**](./update): Demonstrates how to create a workflow that reacts to workflow update requests.

+- [**Eager Workflow Start**](./eager-workflow-start): Demonstrates how to start a workflow in eager mode, an experimental latency optimization.

 ### Dynamic Workflow logic examples

 These samples demonstrate some common control flow patterns using Temporal's Go SDK API.